Rosabeth Moss Kanter: Management theory

 Kanter's theory of management suggests the manner by which a company operates influences attitudes of the work force.
 Kanter says employees show a variety of behaviors depending on whether structural support is in position.
 Her view is power emanates from informal and formal sources.
 Employees must have access to available resources to accomplish the organization's objectives.
 It is also essential to promote the staff's skills and comprehension.

-An article in Management Today cited Kanter as "probably the first woman to attain indisputable management guru status."
+A July 2016 article in Management Today cited Kanter as "probably the first woman to attain indisputable management guru status."
 Kanter has interests in corporate strategies, self-confidence, and demographic shift.
 She has a fondness for conducting detailed research therefore earning the pseudonym, "The Thinking Woman's Michael Porter".

 An article published in the San Diego Tribune on May 29, 2018, mentioned Kanter's idea that the happiest employees can solve the most difficult problems and make a positive change in the lives of people.
 In an interview with Business Insider in 2015, Kanter deplored the "miserable state of America's infrastructure which impaired the economy and affected American citizens."